egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 This draft additionally defines SETTINGS parameters for HTTP/2 and HTTP/3 that allow the client and server to indicate support for HTTP-Layer certificate authentication.

-TODO: REMOVE
-To indicate support for HTTP-Layer certificate authentication, both the client and server have to send the `SETTINGS_HTTP_SERVER_CERT_AUTH`setting in order to indicate that they both support handling of CERTIFICATE frames, as well as making requests/responses for authenticated origins in those frames.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}